glouwa/d3-hypertree/docs/readme.md

 | labels-force    | ✓       | Avoids label overlapping by a force directed layout. |
 | traces          |         | Shows touch interaction by rendering a polyline for each touch  |

-# Promise API
+# Modification API

-Operations like animations or navigating to nodes are implemented as Promises, zu simplyfy concatenation of such operations.
+Modification operations like animations or navigating to nodes are implemented as Promises, zu simplify concatenation of such operations.

 ## Transformation Animations
 ### Zooom